AccelByte/accelbyte-java-sdk/docs/getting_started.md

 Yes.
 You just need to implement the interface accordingly.

-### 2. How can I use more advanced features of Java Server SDK e.g. HTTP retry and automatic token refresh?
+### 2. How can I use more advanced features of Java Extend SDK e.g. HTTP retry and automatic token refresh?

 See [README.md](https://github.com/AccelByte/accelbyte-java-sdk/blob/main/README.md)